sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-security-spp-ux-sppccreferralid.md

 # ReferralId

-`ReferralId` specifies the identity of an OEM participating in the Windows® Anytime Upgrade reward program.
+`ReferralId` specifies the identity of an OEM participating in the Windows Anytime Upgrade reward program.

 **Important**
 This setting is deprecated.